 Watch Sizes Explained

 A watch’s size can be described in several ways.
 The most common is by the case diameter.
 For example, the most iconic version of the Rolex Datejust is 36mm in diameter.
-The average sports watch in Rolex’s portfolio measures 40mm (although this seems to be increasing in recent years).
+The average sports watch in Rolex’s portfolio measures 40mm, although this seems to be increasing in recent years with the latest Submariner, Explorer II, and Sea-Dweller all now clocking in between 41mm and 43mm in diameter.
 For many collectors with a slender wrist, 36mm is a nice size and weight, while 40mm might be slightly on the larger side.

 From there, the size is also characterized by the case thickness and also from lug to lug across the length of the case.
-If the watch has a slim profile or more tapered lugs, it might be easier to forgive a larger diameter because it will hug the wrist more effortlessly.
-Likewise, if the distance from lug to lug is too long for your wrist, the watch will protrude over the sides and may feel a bit uncomfortable.
+If the watch has a slim profile or more tapered lugs, it might be easier to forgive a larger diameter because it will hug the wrist more tightly.
+Likewise, if the distance from lug to lug is too long for your wrist, the watch will protrude over the sides and may feel a bit uncomfortable, regardless of whether or not the actual case diameter is too larger for your wrist.
 Additionally, the type of watch can also influence its perceived size on the wrist.
 For example, both the Datejust 41 and the Submariner have case diameters of 41mm, but the Datejust will likely wear slightly larger since its dial makes up a greater proportion of its overall size.

 Other factors to consider are the size of the crown, pushers, and hour markers.
 These features can significantly impact how the watch appears on the wrist, even if the watch’s size is one that you are normally comfortable wearing.
 The type of bracelet can also affect the way a watch wears.
 For example, metal bracelets typically wear larger than leather straps, and the amount of taper in a bracelet or strap can also alter the perceived size of a watch on your wrist.
-The case diameter only gives you an approximation of size; these other factors are important to consider when buying a new watch.
+The case diameter only gives you an approximation of size and it is actually the combination of all of these different measurements that ultimately dictate whether or not a watch will comfortably fit your wrist.
+Case diameter is certainly the first thing you will want to look at, but these other factors are all important to consider when buying a new watch.

 How to Measure your Wrist

-Using a tape measure or string, measure around your wrist at its largest point with your palm facing up and your hand open.
+Using a tape measure or a piece of string, measure around your wrist at its largest point with your palm facing up and your hand open.
 This position will ensure the most accurate measurement possible.
-Slender wrists (for men) usually fall between 6” and 7” – although this scale is subject to the individual wearer and their specific preferences for how they like a watch to fit on their wrist.
+Slender wrists (for men) usually fall between 6″ and 7″ – although this scale is subject to the individual wearer and their specific preferences regarding how tight or loose that they like a watch to fit on their wrist.

 How to Find the Right Size Watch for your Wrist

 Now that you know your wrist size, it’s time to find the perfect watch for you.
 Starting with the bracelet, a general rule is to allow yourself a little extra room if it is a metal bracelet, although this is entirely up to the wearer.
-Since most metal bracelets will be a fixed length, a little bit of extra room from sizing up will help prevent your watch from feeling too snug and becoming uncomfortable.
+Since most metal bracelets will be a fixed length, a little bit of extra room from sizing up will help prevent your watch from feeling too snug and becoming uncomfortable if your wrist slightly swells throughout the day.

 The argument for sizing up is that as the temperature fluctuates throughout the day, the wrist might expand.
 If the bracelet is fitted to your wrist’s exact measurement, it might become too tight as you go about your day.
-Some brands, such as Rolex, include clasps that offer extension systems, which allow wearers to adjust their bracelets on the fly to help guarantee a tailored fit.
-If you bracelet does not offer this micro-adjustment functionality, it might be worth going a size up.
+Some brands, such as Rolex, include clasps that offer extension systems, which allow wearers to adjust their bracelets on the fly and without the use of any tools to help guarantee a tailored fit.
+If your bracelet does not offer this micro-adjustment functionality, it might be worth going a size up.

 Just like the bracelet, the case size is entirely up to the wearer.
 Those with a smaller wrist will find most watches under 40mm suitable.
 However, watch tastes are different among collectors.
-Some love how a larger watch looks on the wrist, in which case 40mm or larger might suit them.
-On the other hand, others might prefer a modest timepiece that is perfectly proportionate to their wrist.
+Some love how a larger watch looks on the wrist, in which case 40mm or larger might suit them best.
+On the other hand, others might prefer a modest timepiece that is perfectly proportionate to their wrist or even gravitate towards an undersized one due to preferences in regards to weight and comfort.

 Let’s assume the wearer has a slender wrist and would like a watch that hugs the wrist nicely with lugs that don’t protrude over the sides.
-If their wrist measures around 6”, a 34mm or 36mm timepiece will suit them nicely.
-If the lug-to-lug measurement isn’t too long, a watch in the 40mm category might also be appropriate.
+If their wrist measures around 6″, a 31mm, 34mm, or 36mm timepiece will suit them nicely.
+If the lug-to-lug measurement isn’t too long, a watch in the 40mm category might also be appropriate, especially if it is a sports model.
+If the wrist measures between 6.5″ and 7″ (or anything around that), a case size between 36mm and 40mm should be comfortable.
+Again, depending on the measurement between the lugs, something larger than 40mm might also be suitable.
+These measurements are completely subjective and are meant as a general guide because as we’ve already mentioned above, watch tastes can vary from one individual to the next.

 Wrist Shape Also Matters

 Lastly, it is also important to note that the actual shape of your wrist can also influence the size of the watch that you can comfortably wear.
-For example, two different wrists may both share the same circumference measurement of 6.5 inches; however, if one wrist is flatter in its shape, while the other is more circular, the flatter wrist will likely be able to wear a slightly larger watch, simply because the top surface area of it is larger.
+For example, two different wrists may both share the same circumference measurement of 6.5 inches; however, if one wrist is flatter in its shape, while the other is more circular, the flatter wrist will likely be able to wear a slightly larger watch, simply because the top surface area of it is larger than the more circular wrist.

 Types of Watches

-Most luxury watches can be broken into two main categories: Dress and sport.
-From there, dress watches can also be defined as formal or casual, while sports watches are often divided into “professional” categories that commonly include dive, pilot, and motorsport.
-These are many other types of sport and tool watches, but these are just a few of the most popular examples currently available on the luxury watch market.
+Most luxury watches can be broken into two main categories: dress and sport.
+From there, dress watches can also be defined as formal or casual, while sports watches are often divided into different “professional” categories that commonly include dive, pilot, and motorsport.
+There are many other types of sport and tool watches, but these are just a few of the most popular examples currently available on the luxury watch market.

 This category includes more luxurious timepieces in either steel, two-tone, gold, or platinum that look suitable tucked under the sleeve of a black tux or business suit.
 They’re often simple in design and function, and they often feature a thin profile that wears easily under the cuff of a tight dress sleeve.

-Casual watches are just that.
+Casual watches are just that – timepieces for everyday wear and use.
 They look best when worn casually or as part of a person’s daily wardrobe, and they don’t often include precious metals or gemstones.
-A typical casual wristwatch might include timeless and classic model, such as a stainless steel Datejust or Oyster Perpetual.
+A typical casual wristwatch might include timeless and classic models, such as a stainless steel Datejust or Oyster Perpetual.

-Timepieces within the sports watch category often perform a specific set of functions, such as a diver’s scale or stopwatch functions.
+Timepieces within the sports watch category often perform a specific set of functions, such as a diver’s timer or stopwatch features.
 They’re typically designed with a lifestyle, sport, or specific profession in mind, although watches from this category will ultimately appeal to collectors of all walks of life.
-They’re often rugged and durable.
-However, in the right setting, they’re also suitable for just about anything.
-Just think of James Bond wearing an Omega Seamaster or Rolex Submariner with his tux, but more on that later.
+Sports watches are often rugged and durable; however, in the right setting, they’re also suitable for just about anything.
+Just think of James Bond wearing an Omega Seamaster or Rolex Submariner with his tuxedo.

-Pilot’s watches often have highly-legible dials and feature movements with dual-time functionality.
+Pilot’s watches typically have highly legible dials and can often feature movements with dual-time functionality.
 A legible display is certainly a necessity, as is a tough case.
-One of the most iconic pilot’s watches in the world is the Rolex GMT-Master, which includes a rotating 24-hour bezel and dedicated GMT hand on the dial.
+One of the most iconic pilot’s watches in the world is the Rolex GMT-Master, which includes a rotating 24-hour bezel and dedicated 24-hour GMT hand on the dial.

-The primary objective of any dive watch is to offer a significant level of water-resistance.
-A high-contrast luminous dial is also a must, as the wearer might often find themselves keeping time in low-light conditions.
+The primary objective of any dive watch is to offer a significant level of water resistance for divers to use while tracking time while underwater.
+A high-contrast luminous dial is also a must, as the wearer might often find themselves keeping time in low-light conditions, and most dive watches will feature rotating timing bezels that are graduated to sixty minutes for tracking emersion times.

 Most watches that fall under this category include chronograph (aka stopwatch) functionality.
 The chronograph mechanism typically includes pushers to engage and stop the stopwatch function and corresponding registers on the dial to measure elapsed time.
-The Rolex Daytona is one of the most recognizable motorsport watches in the world and it also includes a tachymeter bezel meant for calculating driving speeds.
+The Rolex Daytona and the Omega Speedmaster are among the most recognizable motorsport watches in the world and they also include tachymeter bezels meant for calculating driving speeds.

-Decades ago, 36mm was considered large, and most of the timepieces produced during this era were modest in both size and design, and typically had cases much smaller than even that.
-Coupled with irresistible retro styling and often a handsome patina that can only be earned through the test of time, the vintage watch category is hard for many smaller wristed gents to resist.
+Decades ago, 36mm was considered large for men’s wristwatches and most of the timepieces produced during this era were modest in both size and design, with many having cases much smaller than even that.
+Coupled with irresistible retro styling and often a handsome patina that can only be earned through the test of time, the vintage watch category is hard for many slender wrist gents to resist.

 Rolex Watches for Slender Wrists